pkenjora/celestial-simulator/README.md

 smaller moons and objects need small time intervals to remain tethered to their parents.
 Setting the interval too high will send moons and planets shooting off into space.

+Celestaial objects are not drawn to scale becuase at solar system distances the planets would be single pixels.
+The system scales planets proportionally based on specified diameter, as a result some overlap may occur.

 # Fun Things To Do With This Code

 Without coding, just create or edit a simulation configuration.